andrewbonas/web-services/src/pages/services.md

     image_alt: App preview on a phone and tablet
     title: Web Design and Development
     content: >
-      Give your buisness an online presence with a personalized website.
+      Give your business an online presence with a personalized website.
 Choose from a elegant single page design to a multiple page user interface site.

       *   Multiple examples available...

-      *   Choose between predesigned site or custom built.
+      *   Choose between pre designed site or custom built.

-      *   optimized webhosting and SEO to give your new site the greatest online presence.
+      *   optimized web hosting and SEO to give your new site the greatest online presence.